Any Company That Wants to Achieve Success Needs Effective Line Managers in Their Structure

 Favouritism will always cause a divide within the team.
 It leads to conflict and resentment within the team.
 The favourites may not even appreciate the attention they are receiving.
 However, this will not appease those who feel they are being unfairly ignored.
 It is hard for favouritism to be removed once it has started.

-Lack of Respect for or from the Team
+#5: Lack of Respect for or from the Team

 Line managers need to work on creating trust and respect between themselves and their teams.
 These are essential for the proper team dynamic that is needed to achieve results.
 However, bad line managers do not care about creating these important elements.
 They probably only care about themselves.
 This mentality is self-destructive.
 The team will not make the effort for managers they don’t respect.
-Also, they will alienate themselves from managers that don’t show them proper respect for their roles and contributions.
+Also, they will alienate themselves from managers who don’t show them proper respect for their roles and contributions.

 Either way, we need to have mutual respect on both sides.
 The line manager needs to take the lead in creating and maintaining this respect.
 They need to find ways to show and receive the same.